blindma1den/CRTA-CheatSheet/CRTA.md

 ## ✅ Final Tip

 🔁 **Repetition and real-world simulation is key.** Go through this cheat sheet repeatedly until every phase becomes second nature.
-The more you internalize the *why* and *how*, the better you'll perform in actual red team scenarios or exams like CRTA or OSCP.
+The more you internalize the *why* and *how*, the better you'll perform in actual red team scenarios or exams like CRTA.

 Happy hacking!⚔️